fairfieldhannah/portfolio/finalproject2.md

 **Resolution:**
 What can we do to decrease drug overdoses in West Virginia?
-West Virginia attempted to decrease drug overdose deaths when the state enacted the [Senate Bill 273 -- The Opiod Reduction Act](https://wvbom.wv.gov/LegislativeChangesAffectOpioid.asp)  in 2018, aimed at reducing opiod prescriptions.
-Unfortunately, as we can see below, the number of opiod overdose deaths per 100,000 dipped slightly in 2019, before jumping in 2020, and again in 2021.
+West Virginia attempted to decrease drug overdose deaths when the state enacted the [Senate Bill 273 -- The Opioid Reduction Act](https://wvbom.wv.gov/LegislativeChangesAffectOpioid.asp)  in 2018, aimed at reducing opioid prescriptions.
+Unfortunately, as we can see below, the number of opioid overdose deaths per 100,000 dipped slightly in 2019, before jumping in 2020, and again in 2021.

 <div class="flourish-embed flourish-chart" data-src="visualisation/12013640">
   <script src="https://public.flourish.studio/resources/embed.js">
   </script>
 </div>

-If legislation regarding the number of opiod prescriptions cannot better the situation, what can?
+If legislation regarding the number of opioid prescriptions cannot better the situation, what can?

 Naloxone hydrochloride (commonly referred to as the brand Narcan) is known to reverse the effects of a drug overdose.